QUIQQER/package-feed/README.md

 --------

 - Feed management
-  - Create
-  - Edit
-  - Delete
+- Feed types included:
-- RSS Feeds
+  - RSS
-- Atom feeds
+  - Atom
   - Google Sitemaps
+- `feed.xml` API for developers to expand the available feed types (docs: https://dev.quiqqer.com/quiqqer/package-feed/-/wikis/feed-xml-api)
 - Share your feeds in your websites header
-- Display your feeds with the modules brick
+- Display your feeds with the special Feeds brick (in conjunction with `quiqqer/bricks`)

 #### Bricks
 - Feedlist